Cain (Cyril Edward and Annie Gray) papers

 MSS.
 166. 1860-1869.
 0.04 cubic feet and

 Letters, certificate of the George F. Capps family include three letters

 written during the Civil War from George F. Capps of the 42nd Alabama

-Infantry, Company H, to wife Martha O. Capps, from Columbus, Mississippi, and Mobile,
+Infantry, Company H, to wife Martha O. Capps, from Columbus,

 route to and from medical school in Cincinnati, Ohio, 1869.
 Includes

 transcriptions.
 Letters from George F. Capps, of the 42nd Alabama

 Infantry, Company H, to wife Martha O., from Columbus and Mobile (1862),

 and four letters written in route to and from medical school in

 Cincinnati, Ohio, 1869.
 Some letters mention African-Americans.